 2. To consider new information and/or facts because such information and/or facts were not known to the person making the appeal at the time of the investigation.
 New information and/or facts must be considered sufficient to alter a decision.

-3. To determine whether a Case Resolution Coordinator, Investigator or Administrative Review Committee member had a conflict of interest or bias for or against either Complainants or Respondents generally, or the individual Complainant or Respondent, which affected the outcome of the matter.
+3. To determine whether a Case Resolution Coordinator, Investigator, or Administrative Review Committee members had a conflict of interest or bias for or against either Complainants or Respondents generally, or the individual Complainant or Respondent, which affected the outcome of the matter.

 5. Sanctions are normally placed on hold pending the decision of the appellate body.
 However, the University reserves the right to maintain the status of any/all sanctions it deems appropriate.